 Teachers can gain an understanding of what town planning is, in a number of ways:

-- Develop students' understanding of how the built environment affects them and how they can get involved in the planning process
+- Develop pupils' understanding of how the built environment affects them and how they can get involved in the planning process;

-- Raise expectations for students for jobs in planning and the built environment
+- Raise expectations and attainment for jobs in planning and the built environment.